JureSeselj/kiteboarding-club/README.md

     \
     &nbsp;

-+ The text fields are all required fields and will not alow the user to submit until they are completed, this includes a validation on the email to ensure it is in a valid format.
-There is also a hover effect on the Sign Up! button to give the user feedback that it is and active button.
++ The contact section contains the icons for opening hour text on the left side and location, email and phone number related to NRT on the right side.
     \
     &nbsp;

     ![Contact Section]
     \
     &nbsp;

-+ On submission of the form, the user is bought to a page showing that their details were received.
-    \
-    &nbsp;

-    ![Contact Section]

 \
 &nbsp;